itseHw/PHP_StudyNote/README.md

 # PHP_StudyNote

-This is a place for saving my PHP study Note,
+This is a place for saving my PHP and MySQL revision Note,

 It may not be the newest version for how to use PHP.